alyersin/Algorithmic-Geometry/README.md

 # Algorithmic Geometry

-This project is a C# desktop application developed as part of Computer Science studies at "Ovidius" University of Constanța, focusing on exploring algorithmic approaches to geometric problems.
+This project is a C# desktop application developed as part of Computer Science studies at "Ovidius" University of Constanta, focusing on exploring algorithmic approaches to geometric problems.

 ## Table of Contents